microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

       count: 1
 ```

-That's it - just a model ID and resource requirements.
+That's it - just a model ID and a GPU resource requirement.
 The controller handles the rest: auto-selecting the best engine and provider, configuring serving mode, and creating gateway routes.
 You'll see additional fields like **engine**, **serving**, and **gateway** when we use them in Modules 3 and 4.

 ### The InferenceProviderConfig CRD

 **InferenceProviderConfig** is a cluster-scoped resource that each provider controller registers at startup.

+> [!NOTE]
-Think of it as a provider's resume - it tells the core controller what it can do so the controller can match deployments to the right provider automatically.
+> Think of it as a provider's resume - it tells the core controller what it can do so the controller can match deployments to the right provider automatically.

+Here is what the KAITO inference provider configuration looks like:

 ```yaml
 apiVersion: airunway.ai/v1alpha1